 - Doesn’t WooCommerce Provide You with This Facility?

 What are WooCommerce Protected Categories?

-A WooCommerce protected category means that a user can’t access specific categories or their products unless the user has the correct & proper permissions.
+A WooCommerce protected category means that a user can’t access specific categories or their products unless he has the correct and proper permissions.
 This category is also known as a private or restricted category.

 - Enter a password

 - Have a specific user role

 The question here is why you would want to password protect WooCommerce categories.
 There are plenty of situations where you need to password protect WooCommerce categories, and here are some of them.

 - Wholesale stores: If you are working as a wholesaler, you probably don’t want your prices & products list publicly available, so password protection helps in restricting access to only authorized shoppers.